Baseball statistics

-Baseball statistics play an important role in evaluating the progress of a player or team.
+Baseball statistics collect a variety of metrics used to evaluate player and team performance in the sport of baseball.

-Since the flow of a baseball game has natural breaks to it, and normally players act individually rather than performing in clusters, the sport lends itself to easy record-keeping and statistics.
-Statistics have been kept for professional baseball since the creation of the National League and American League, now part of Major League Baseball.

-Many statistics are also available from outside Major League Baseball, from leagues such as the National Association of Professional Base Ball Players and the Negro leagues, although the consistency of whether these records were kept, of the standards with respect to which they were calculated, and of their accuracy has varied.
+Because the flow of a baseball game has natural breaks, and player performance is individually measurable, the sport lends itself to easy record-keeping and compiling statistics.
+Baseball "stats" have been recorded since the game's beginnings as a sport in the middle of the nineteenth century, and are widely available through the historical records of leagues such as the National Association of Professional Base Ball Players and the Negro leagues, although the consistency, standards, and calculations are often incomplete or questionable.

+Since the National League (NL) was founded in 1876, statistics in the most elite levels of professional baseball have been kept, with efforts to standardize the stats and their compilation improving during the early 20th century.
+Such efforts have evolved together with advances in technology ever since.
+The NL was joined by the American League (AL) in 1903; together the two constitute modern Major League Baseball.
+A number of statistics are defined in the Official Baseball Rules, which task the official scorer with providing a report after each game.

+Advances in both statistical analysis and technology made possible by the "PC revolution" of the 1980s and 1990s have driven teams and fans to evaluate players by an ever more elaborate set of statistics, which hold them to ever-evolving standards.
+With the advent of these methods, players can be compared across different eras and run scoring environments.

 Development

-The practice of keeping records of player achievements was started in the 19th century by Henry Chadwick.
+The practice of keeping records of player achievements was started in the 19th century by English-American sportswriter Henry Chadwick.
 Based on his experience with the sport of cricket, Chadwick devised the predecessors to modern-day statistics including batting average, runs scored, and runs allowed.

-Traditionally, statistics such as batting average (the number of hits divided by the number of at bats) and earned run average (the average number of earned runs allowed by a pitcher per nine innings) have dominated attention in the statistical world of baseball.
+Traditionally, statistics such as batting average (the number of hits divided by the number of at bats) and earned run average (the average number of runs allowed by a pitcher per nine innings, less errors and other events out of the pitcher's control) have dominated attention in the statistical world of baseball.
 However, the recent advent of sabermetrics has created statistics drawing from a greater breadth of player performance measures and playing field variables.
 Sabermetrics and comparative statistics attempt to provide an improved measure of a player's performance and contributions to his team from year to year, frequently against a statistical performance average.

 Comprehensive, historical baseball statistics were difficult for the average fan to access until 1951, when researcher Hy Turkin published The Complete Encyclopedia of Baseball.
 In 1969, Macmillan Publishing printed its first Baseball Encyclopedia, using a computer to compile statistics for the first time.
 Known as "Big Mac", the encyclopedia became the standard baseball reference until 1988, when Total Baseball was released by Warner Books using more sophisticated technology.
 The publication of Total Baseball led to the discovery of several "phantom ballplayers", such as Lou Proctor, who did not belong in official record books and were removed.